This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 This gluten free Indonesian Sticky Coconut Cake (Wingko Babat) is a coconut filled dessert snack that’s easy to make and so delicious!
 It’s simply a must make for coconut lovers.

-This coconut cake is fudgy and chewy, and is popular throughout the island of Java.
+This coconut cake is fudgy and chewy, with a great coconut flavor, and is popular throughout the island of Java.
 It’s considered a souvenir food to bring home when you visit one of the cities on the island.

 The most popular wingko comes from the city of Babat in East Java, hence the name, Wingko Babat.
 But with this delicious and easy to make recipe for the little cakes, you can make it at home and share it with your family.